Japantown Visioning Project

 • Appendices Including Japantown Historical Photos

-The the Japantown Design Strategy was shared in-person with the community at the 2022 Obon Festival.
 It has also received attention from The University of Utah Magazine in a feature article detailing the significance of the Street’s history.
 This article provides a glimpse into the creative process behind the design project.
-Additional articles were featured in the Salt Lake Tribune, FOX-13 & NPR.

 Skip to content